 Zillow: Q2 Earnings Snapshot

-Zillow Group Inc. (ZG) on Thursday reported second-quarter net income of $9.6 million, after reporting a loss in the same period a year earlier.
+Zillow Group Inc. (Z) on Thursday reported second-quarter net income of $9.6 million, after reporting a loss in the same period a year earlier.

-On a per-share basis, the Seattle-based company said it had profit of 4 cents.
-Earnings, adjusted for stock option expense and pretax expenses, were 44 cents per share.
+The Seattle-based company said it had net income of 4 cents per share.
+Earnings, adjusted for stock option expense and pretax expenses, came to 44 cents per share.

-The results surpassed Wall Street expectations.
-The average estimate of six analysts surveyed by Zacks Investment Research was for earnings of 23 cents per share.

-The online real estate marketplace posted revenue of $1.31 billion in the period, also exceeding Street forecasts.
-Seven analysts surveyed by Zacks expected $1.27 billion.
+The real estate website operator posted revenue of $1.31 billion in the period.

 Comments